 The freedom to choose between vision insurance coverage levels can be particularly valuable when you know how much you’ll spend during the plan’s term.

 For example, a younger person who only needs an eye exam and a pair of single-vision glasses could benefit from a vision insurance plan with lower premiums.
 But someone who needs multifocal lenses might consider a higher tiered plan or a progressive lens coverage add-on.

 Contact lenses also can play a role in how you select a vision insurance plan, since they usually represent more frequent purchases.
 And ordering refill boxes means another trip to the optometrist for a comprehensive eye exam.

 Certain insurance providers may let you combine vision coverage with dental coverage, whether you already have it or not.
 However, health insurance is usually separate from individual vision plans.

 SEE RELATED: Are vision insurance premiums tax deductible?

-How to get individual vision insurance
+How can I get individual vision insurance?

 Most vision insurance websites make it easy to enroll in a plan online.
 The online sign-up process starts with a monthly premium quote.

 Vision insurance coverage varies based on location, so the first step is typically to enter your ZIP code.
 Visit an insurance company’s website and look for a field where you can enter your ZIP code; sometimes it’s located on the homepage.

 If it isn’t on the homepage, look for options like “Get a quote,” “Shop for vision plans” or “Become a member.”
 There will always be a way to get a premium quote and additional policy information before completing sign-up.